 - An opportunity for parents to network with other parents of preschool children

-Each week, parents and caregivers bring their children for a thirty minute session of music, rhyme, movement, listening and more.
-The adults must participate in the session, and in fact, it is vital that they do so, because this encourages the children to enter into the actions and singing.
+Each week, parents and caregivers bring their children for a thirty- minute session of music, rhyme, movement, listening and more.
+Accompanying adults are required to participate in the session, modelling actions and encouraging their children to join in with songs and movement.

-Following this session, adults and children are given refreshments.
+Following the music session, adults and children are given refreshments.
 This allows time for children to enjoy each other’s company, and to develop social skills.
-It also allows those adults who don t have a wide circle of friends to be introduced to others who have preschoolers and they are therefore able to learn from each other
+It also allows those adults who don’t have a wide circle of friends to form relationships with other parents and caregivers.

 We welcome enquiries from newcomers wishing to attend our parent and toddler groups, but please be advised that we sometimes have to operate a waiting list when either group is oversubscribed.
 Enquiries can be made via this website (Contact us)